raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 [pink]: https://en.wikipedia.org/wiki/Taligent#Development

 Could the Product of Tomorrow have succeeded?
 Maybe.
 But following Apple's example, the way to do that would have been to make it fully independent, and continue to build the existing product as if the plans for the Product of Tomorrow did not exist.
 Call the Product of Tomorrow “research.”
 Or an “experiment.”
 Locate its team in [Texaco Towers].
 But don’t call it the future that will obsolete the present.
+And especially don't respond to that by choking all progress on the cash cow that is financing the company's bets.

 [Texaco Towers]: https://www.folklore.org/StoryView.py?story=Texaco_Towers.txt